biroa/Angular-9-Playground/README.md

   _All type of Angular bindings & interpolation is available in this section!_

-  > For the Two-Way data binding we need to import the FormsModule in the app.module.ts file.
+  > For the Two-Way data binding we need to import the FormsModule in the app.module.ts file =>
   > import {FormsModule} from "@angular/forms";

   * Event Binding